acaylor/ajs-blog/content/posts/blackbox.md

 ## Visualize new metrics with premade grafana dashboard

-The [aformentioned post][2] included deploying grafana.
+The [aforementioned post][2] included deploying grafana.
 Check it out for help getting grafana running.
 There are free dashboards available online:

 https://grafana.com/grafana/dashboards/